 There is not a lot of free time during NCCWSL, but we offer additional housing for those who want to arrive the night before or depart the night after.
 If you are coming early or staying late, consider exploring the University of Maryland, College Park, campus or downtown College Park, or make your way to Washington, D.C.
 However, plan your time so that you are on campus for all NCCWSL events.
 Please note that the schedule includes a Friday night in D.C.
 Suggested activities will be in your NCCWSL welcome bag.

 The University Health Center is located across from Stamp Student Union and is open during regular business hours Monday through Friday.
 In case of a medical emergency, call 911 from any campus phone or 301.405.3333.
 For non-life-threatening health concerns when the University Health Center is closed, call the After-Hours Nurse Line at 301.314.9386.
 Other options include local hospitals:

 How can I stay involved after the conference?

-We expect nearly 1,000 students to attend in 2014.
+We expect nearly 900 attendees in 2017.

 How do students pay?

 Most students are supported by their college/university, apply for a national scholarship, or seek out support locally.